-Airbus A350 XWB Sichuan Airlines is powered by the same type of engine - Rolls-Royce Trent XWB, but has 2 classes and can carry up to 331 passengers: 28 to Business Class and 303 to Economy Class.
+Airbus A350 XWB Sichuan Airlines has the propulsion provided by the same type of engine - Rolls-Royce Trent XWB, but has 2 classes and can carry up to 331 passengers: 28 in Business Class and 303 in Economy Class.

 Both airlines have imported fleets consisting of Airbus aircraft.
 Air China holds 201 Airbus aircraft in the fleet: 142 A320 family aircraft and 59 A330 family aircraft.
 While Sichuan Airlines owns 135 of Airbus aircraft: 123 aircraft of the A320 family and 12 aircraft of the A330 family.